technophilic/Agora-NG-basic/README.md

 ```js
 const _uid = await client.join(appId, channelId, token, null);
 ```
-If you have app certificate enabled in your project, you have to generate a temporary token and pass it into the HTML form.
+If you have the app certificate enabled in your project, you have to generate a temporary token and pass it into the HTML form.
 If the app certificate is disabled, you can leave the token field blank.

-For production environments read the below note:
+For production environments, read the below note:
-> Note: This guide does not implement token authentication which is recommended for all RTE apps running in production environments.
-For more information about token based authentication within the Agora platform please refer to this guide: [https://bit.ly/3sNiFRs](https://bit.ly/3sNiFRs)
+> Note: This guide does not implement token authentication, which is recommended for all RTE apps running in production environments.
+For more information about token-based authentication within the Agora platform, please refer to this guide: [https://bit.ly/3sNiFRs](https://bit.ly/3sNiFRs)

-We will allow Agora to dynamically assign a user ID for each user that joins in this demo so pass in `null` for the UID parameter.
+We will allow Agora to dynamically assign a user ID for each user that joins in this demo, so pass in `null` for the UID parameter.

 ### Publishing local tracks into the channel

-Finally, it’s time to publish our video feed into the channel.
+Finally, it’s time to publish our video feed on the channel.

 ```js
 await client.publish([localAudioTrack, localVideoTrack]);